okviz/okviz.github.io/_mydocs/calendar-pro/get-started.md

 <img src="images/improved-visual-with-holidays.png" width="800" class="naked" alt="A visual in Calendar pro">

 In such an example, this option can help identify if there is a trend in the *Sales Amount* during holidays.

+## Next steps
+Now that you have a working visual, you can start customizing it and exploring the advanced features of Calendar Pro.

+See all the [features](../calendar-pro/features/index.md), [fields](../calendar-pro/fields/index.md), and [options](../calendar-pro/options/index.md) available to enhance your visuals with Calendar Pro.